 This is my second attempt at improving the C-Beam Machine.
 The first was documented elsewhere on this list.
 (C-Beam Machine Too) It involved the addition of some Chinese linear rails and a lot of changes based on reusing most of the original components of the CBM kit.
 That build evolved over time as I was building my own machine to mill aluminum.

-This is a concept build, I have not yet built one of these, but I put some thought into how to improve the original design without going overboard.
+I have now built one of these, after I put some thought into how to improve the original design without going overboard.
+I shamelessly stole some of the concepts from the C-Beam XL design, as well as another author who had the idea for the wheel supported table, unfortunately I can't remember who first came up with this to give him the credit.
 The redesign has several advantages over the original:

 2. The machineable area is almost doubled over the original design, almost 380x380mm, where the original was 300x280mm.